 Students should refer to any school- or course-specific policies related to withdrawal dates.
-The last day to withdraw for the fall and spring semesters is the end of the 10th week of classes.
+The last day to withdraw for the fall and spring semesters is as published in the VCU academic calendar, and is typically the end of the 10th week of classes.
 Summer session students should check the Summer Studies Calendar.

 Courses assigned the W will not be computed into the GPA.
 For further information see the Withdrawal from the university entry in this section of this bulletin.

 Courses assigned the WM mark will not be computed into the GPA.
 See the “Military services crisis tuition relief, refund and reinstatement guidelines” in the Tuition, fees and expenses section of this bulletin.

 Undergraduate students may request that a course they are enrolled in be taken under the pass/fail grade option.
 Undergraduate students can apply no more than 12 credit hours of PP/PS grades taken under the pass/fail grade option over the entirety of their degree program.
 These restrictions do not apply to courses that are only offered as P/F.

 Students may not use the pass/fail grade option: